If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Debrecen

-The street shown on glass no.468 [left] is Kossuth utca.
-The street is named for Lajos Kossuth, the Hungarian politician and journalist (1802–1894) who was a central figure for the striving for indepence of Hungary from Austria in the 19th century.
+The street shown on glass no. 468 [left] is Kossuth utca, which is named for Lajos Kossuth, the Hungarian politician and journalist (1802–1894) who was a central figure for the striving for independence of Hungary from Austria in the 19th century.

-The church shown in the background of glass no.468 [left] is the so-called red church.
-It is a rare example of a Reformed (Calvinist) church in Hungary with interior decorations.
-1925 Debrecen
+The church shown in the background of glass no. 468 [left] is the so-called Red Church, which is a rare example of a Reformed (Calvinist) church in Hungary with interior decorations.

 [scale]